grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -distributor.ha-tracker.max-clusters
 [ha_max_clusters: <int> | default = 0]

-# This flag can be used to specify label names that to drop during sample
+# (advanced) This flag can be used to specify label names that to drop during
-# ingestion within the distributor and can be repeated in order to drop multiple
+# sample ingestion within the distributor and can be repeated in order to drop
-# labels.
+# multiple labels.
 # CLI flag: -distributor.drop-label
 [drop_labels: <list of string> | default = []]